Sl-Alex/GpsClock/README.md

 #LED matrix GPS wall clock

 This project has the following features:
-- 80x24 big LED matrix display with automatic brightness control.
+- 80x24 big LED matrix display with automatic brightness control (based on HT16K33 drivers).
 - Temperature/humidity measurement.
 - Air pressure monitoring/logging.
 Last 24 hours are always on the display in a form of a diagram.
 - Non-volatile FRAM memory for the air pressure log.